How to Find Accessible Digital Textbooks

 RedShelf

-RedShelf offers nearly one million digital titles (eBooks and courseware) which users can access from a web browser by using MyShelf within their RedShelf account online or from mobile devices using the RedShelf eReader mobile app.
+RedShelf offers nearly one million digital eBooks and courseware that users can access on their desktop or mobile devices using the MyShelf web app or the RedShelf eReader mobile app.

 For more information about RedShelf's compatibility with assistive technologies, see their Assistive Technology page.